mitre/emass_client/src/ruby_client/docs/SystemsApi.md

 # setup authorization
 EmassClient.configure do |config|
   # Configure API key authorization: apiKey
-  config.api_key['apiKey'] = 'YOUR API KEY'
+  config.api_key['api-key'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
-  # config.api_key_prefix['apiKey'] = 'Bearer'
+  # config.api_key_prefix['api-key'] = 'Bearer'

   # Configure API key authorization: mockType
-  config.api_key['mockType'] = 'YOUR API KEY'
+  config.api_key['Prefer'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
-  # config.api_key_prefix['mockType'] = 'Bearer'
+  # config.api_key_prefix['Prefer'] = 'Bearer'

   # Configure API key authorization: userId
-  config.api_key['userId'] = 'YOUR API KEY'
+  config.api_key['user-uid'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
-  # config.api_key_prefix['userId'] = 'Bearer'
+  # config.api_key_prefix['user-uid'] = 'Bearer'
 end

 api_instance = EmassClient::SystemsApi.new
 opts = {
   coams_id: 'coams_id_example', # String | **COAMS ID**: Filter query by Cyber Operational Attributes Management System (COAMS).
   ditpr_id: 'ditpr_id_example', # String | **DITPR ID**: Filter query by DoD Information Technology (IT) Portfolio Repository (DITPR).
   include_decommissioned: true, # Boolean | **Include Decommissioned Systems**: Indicates if decommissioned systems are retrieved.
 If no value is specified, the default returns true to include decommissioned systems.
   include_ditpr_metrics: true, # Boolean | **Include DITPR**: Indicates if DITPR metrics are retrieved.
-This query string parameter cannot be used in conjunction with the following parameters:   - includePackage   - ditprId   - coamsId  If no value is specified, the default returns false to not include DITPR Metrics.
+This query string parameter cannot be used in conjunction with the following parameters:   - ditprId   - coamsId  If no value is specified, the default returns false to not include DITPR Metrics.
-  include_package: true, # Boolean | **Include Package**:  Indicates if additional packages information are retrieved for queried system.
-If no value is specified, the default returns false to not include package information
   policy: 'diacap', # String | **System Policy**: Filter query by system policy.
 If no value is specified, the default returns RMF policy information for dual-policy systems.
-  registration_type: 'registration_type_example', # String | **Registration Type**: Filter record by selected registration type (single value or comma delimited values).  *Available values:* assessAndAuthorize, assessOnly, guest, regular, functional, cloudServiceProvider, commonControlProvider
+  registration_type: 'registration_type_example', # String | **Registration Type**: Filter record by selected registration type (single value or comma delimited values).  **Valid Options Are:** assessAndAuthorize, assessOnly, guest, regular, functional, cloudServiceProvider, commonControlProvider, authorizationToUse, reciprocityAcceptanc
   reports_for_scorecard: true # Boolean | **DoD Cyber Hygiene Scorecard**: Used to filter results to only return systems that report to the DoD Cyber Hygiene Scorecard.
 }